-Nautilus International members employed by Heyn Engineering serving onboard the RV Corystes have voted overwhelmingly to accept a revised pay and conditions offer for 2025.
+Nautilus International members employed by Heyn Engineering serving onboard the RV Corystes have voted to accept a revised pay and conditions offer for 2025.

 The agreement includes:

-- a 3% general pay award, backdated to 1 April 2025
+- A 3% general pay award, backdated to 1 April 2025

-- the introduction of Pension Salary Exchange on a voluntary basis
+- The introduction of Pension Salary Exchange on a voluntary basis

-- additional benefits for members choosing salary exchange, either as a 0.75% employer pension contribution or a 0.75% cash supplement (subject to tax and NI deductions)
+- Additional benefits for members choosing Salary Exchange, either as a 0.75% employer pension contribution or a 0.75% cash supplement (subject to tax and NI deductions.

-Nautilus head of industrial Micky Smyth welcomed the outcome, commenting: 'This deal secures a fair uplift in pay while giving members greater flexibility around pensions.
-It demonstrates the importance of strong membership density in ensuring positive results at the negotiating table.'
+‘This deal secures an uplift in pay while giving members greater flexibility around pensions.
+It demonstrates the importance of strong membership density in ensuring positive results at the negotiating table.

 Tags